Back to Blog

 • Challenge: Employees may fear repercussions or may not trust that their feedback will be kept confidential, leading to biased or incomplete responses.

 • Solution: Ensure confidentiality by using anonymous surveys and clearly communicate this assurance.
-Create a culture of openness where feedback is genuinely valued and acted upon to build trust.
+Create a workplace culture of openness where feedback is genuinely valued and acted upon to build trust.

 3. Poorly designed survey questions